DKokh/MD-trajectory_analysis/examples/README.md

     __________________________________

         DIR_all = "my_ligand/"
-        eq = "my_equilibration"
+        eq = "my_equilibration/my_replic*"
-        ramd = "my_RAMD"
+        ramd = "my_RAMD/my_replic*"
-        eq_tr =
+        eq_tr ="my_trajec*/*.dcd"
-        ramd_tr =
+        ramd_tr = "my_trajec*/*.dcd"
      __________________________________

-     Note, that reference pdb file fo a system  and pdb/mol2 for a ligand are obligatory
+     Note, that reference pdb file fo a system  and pdb/mol2 for a ligand are obligatory, while equilibration or ramd trajectory may be absent

-    (ii) Trajectory object is generated
+    (ii) Trajectory object is generated, which contains all information of equilibration and RAMD trajectories.
+Additionally, ligand structure and chemical properties will be analized

      __________________________________